 The new procedure will see the following changes:

-- The landlord does not have to ask for the permission of the court to transfer up the Order for Possession to The High Court for enforcement by a High Court Enforcement officer.
+- The landlord still has to ask for the permission of the court to transfer up the Order for Possession to The High Court for enforcement by a High Court Enforcement officer.

-- A simple application on an N244 is all that is required.
-Consequently, no requirement for giving notice of the application.
+- Once that permission is granted a simple application on an N244 is all that is required.
+Consequently no requirement for giving notice of the application.

-- Civil procedure Rule 83A require that The High Court Enforcement Officer serves a 14-day eviction notice at the premises on the statutory forms like N54 which has been aligned with the process of the County Court Bailiffs.
+- Civil procedure Rule 83A requires the High Court Enforcement Officer to serve a 14-day eviction notice at the premises on the statutory forms like N54 which has been aligned with the process of the County Court Bailiffs.

 At Quality Bailiffs our High Court Enforcement Officer can manage and enforce the whole process for you for a low fixed fee.